Where to Stay in New York: A First Timers Guide (2025)

 Having said that, there are still plenty of delicious food options within walking distance of Times Square.
 Here are some of the best places to eat in Times Square:

-• Hell’s Kitchen: this neighbourhood is a short walk from Times Square and is known for its culinary scene.
+• Hell’s Kitchen: This neighbourhood is a short walk from Times Square and is known for its culinary scene.
 Some of my favourite restaurants in Hell’s Kitchen include Mom’s Kitchen and Anejo.

 • The Urban Space food hall is a fantastic option for lunch.
 I highly recommend Bao by Kaya.

-• Los Tacos No 1 is another fantastic place to eat near Times Square.
+• Los Tacos No. 1 is another fantastic place to eat near Times Square.

 Things to do in Times Square